QubesOS/qubes-core-admin/doc/qubes-storage.rst

    with its own state of the volume, or rather a snapshot of its template volume (pointed by a :py:attr:`~qubes.storage.Volume.source` property).
 This can be set to `True` only if a domain do have `template` property (AppVM and DispVM).
+   TODO should `source` be folded into this arg?
    If the domain's template is running already, the snapshot should be made out of the template's before its startup.
  - :py:attr:`~qubes.storage.Volume.save_on_stop` - should the volume state be